dacarlin/bagel-protocol/production.md

 1. Add second 100 µL protein buffer and pulse in the centrifuge a couple of times to ensure you get all the liquid.
 2. The labeled tube contains your **purified protein**
 3. Clean out the used columns by rinsing in deionized water
+4. Your purified protein is ready to quantitate by absorbance at 280, run on a gel, and use in an assay.
+3. Purified protein can be stored at 4 C for up to 48 hours before assay

 ### Quantitation of protein yield